310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 But… Tomoya-kun.
 It’s my turn this time.
 I’m going to lead you by the hand for all the times you’ve done the same for me.

-The future I’m aiming for might be a little different from yours, since you’ve always loved cool idols, not cute.
+The future I’m aiming for might be a little different from yours.

+After all, you’ve always loved cool idols, not cute ones.

-So someday, we may end up walking different paths from each other, but… I want to believe that that “someday” will be far, far away from now… and that no matter what, I mustn’t stop in my tracks.
+So someday, we may end up walking different paths from each other, but…

+I want to believe that that “someday” will be far, far away from now… and that no matter what, I shouldn't stop in my tracks.

 If there’s a wall blocking your way, then I’ll lead you to an alternate route.
 We should be able to build some muscle as we’re walking, and we’ll get to experience new things.